Multimodal Representation Learning Conditioned on Semantic Relations: Experiments

-This task simulates a recommendation-style scenario\cite{wen2022cat, he2017neural}.
+This task simulates a recommendation style scenario.
 Given a source product $A$ and a semantic relation type (e.g., “bought together by people who like fishing”), the goal is to retrieve the most relevant target product $B$ from a candidate set.
 Each query includes one positive and 20 randomly sampled negatives, forming a 21-way retrieval problem.
 We report Hit@5 as the primary metric, reflecting realistic recommendation settings where users examine only top-ranked results.
 For fairness, we concatenate the relation text with the original product text as input to baseline models, ensuring that they have access to the same semantic information.

-To compute relevance scores, we extract text and image embeddings using \rcml{} and all baselines.
-We compute five types of similarity: (1) text-text (TT), cosine similarity between the textual embeddings of $A$ and $B$; (2) image-image (II), cosine similarity between their image embeddings; (3) text-image (TI), from $A$’s text to $B$’s image; (4) image-text (IT), from $A$’s image to $B$’s text; and (5) average (AVG), cosine similarity between the averaged text and image embeddings of each product.
-These scores are used to rank candidates and assess how well each model aligns multimodal features under relational context.
+To compute relevance scores, we extract text and image embeddings using \rcml{} and baselines.
+We compute five similarities: (1) text-text (TT), cosine similarity between the textual embeddings of $A$ and $B$; (2) image-image (II), cosine similarity between their image embeddings; (3) text-image (TI), from $A$’s text to $B$’s image; (4) image-text (IT), from $A$’s image to $B$’s text; and (5) average (AVG), cosine similarity between averaged text and image embeddings of each product.
+These scores rank candidates and assess how well each model aligns multimodal features under relational context.